odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

   report-uri="https://pkpviolations.example.org/collect"
 ```

-The headers advertises what certificates the server will use (in this case it's two of them)
+The header advertises what certificates the server will use (in this case it's two of them)
-using an hash of the certificates, and includes additional information such as
+using a hash of the certificates, and includes additional information such as
 the time-to-live of this directive (`max-age=3600`), and a few other details.
 Sadly,
 there's no point in digging deeper to understand what we can do with public key pinning,
 as [this feature is being deprecated by Chrome](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/he9tr7p3rZ8/eNMwKPmUBAAJ) -- a signal that its adoption is